-Since then, his practice has developed through several awarded artist residencies/bursaries, collaborations with other artists and a series of projects funded by the National Lottery through the Arts Council of Northern Ireland.
+Since then, his practice has developed steadily through several awarded artist residencies/bursaries, collaborations with other artists and a series of projects funded by the National Lottery through the Arts Council of Northern Ireland.
 These have involved using micro-surgeons magnifying loupes to produce finely detailed drawings, making direct microscopic observations of natural patterns and chemically extracting natural pigments to make inks for drawing/printmaking.

 His work is exhibited widely in Ireland as well as in GB, USA & Scandinavia.
-It is included in the art collections of the National Gallery of Ireland, the Office of Public Works (Ireland), Northern Ireland Civil Service, Arts Council of Northern Ireland, Ballinglen Museum of Contemporary Art, Lisburn and Castlereagh City Council and Ulster University Art Collections.
+It is included in the art collections of the National Gallery of Ireland, the Office of Public Works (Ireland), Northern Ireland Civil Service, Arts Council of Northern Ireland, Ballinglen Museum of Contemporary Art, Lisburn and Castlereagh City Council and Ulster University.
 Geddis recently received the Drawing Prize at the 2019 Royal Ulster Academy Annual Exhibition and the Anna Cheyne Biennial Award in 2017.

 Curriculum Vitae Dr MICHAEL GEDDIS MVB, BA (Hons), MSc, MSc COMM, MRSB, MRCVS | Visual Artist based in Northern Ireland

 - Solo Exhibitions

 2010 – 13 First Class BA Honours Degree in Fine Art, Ulster University, Belfast